qiaoguanren/qiaoguanren.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-**Working Experience and Education**: Now I study at the School of Data Science, Chinese University of Hong Kong, Shenzhen (CUHK-SZ)
+**Working Experience and Education**: Now I study at the <a href="https://www.cuhk.edu.cn/en">School of Data Science, Chinese University of Hong Kong, Shenzhen</a> (CUHK-SZ)
 , as a computer science Ph.D. student under the supervision of Prof <a href='https://guiliang.me/'>Guiliang Liu</a>.
-I have received my Bachelor's degree from the School of Computer Science and Technology, Beijing University of Posts and Telecommunications (BUPT).
+I have received my Bachelor's degree from the <a href="https://www.bupt.edu.cn/">School of Computer Science and Technology, Beijing University of Posts and Telecommunications</a> (BUPT).

 **Research Interests**: Reinforcement Learning and the related topics, including: <br />
         ● Real-World Reinforcement Learning<br />